The Connector Contract¶

 requests to a receiver endpoint should be added to the system.
 The write permissions on all receiver endpoints that end

-with -event in this connector will also be set to group:Anonymous
+with -event in this connector will also be set to group:Anonymous.
+This is meant to be used with the validation_expression in the

 HTTP endpoint source.